HampusStrate/Twink/README.md

 # Twink
-Blogg application created with Django framework
+## Blogg application created with Django framework
+Twink is a place for gamer communitys to come togheter and ask questions and post about their lives to give every one updates on their lives.